utkuce/wav2midi/README.md

 $ make
 ```

-will create a standalone distributable folder if [Rust Toolchain][Rust] and [Python3] are installed. `SINGLE_FILE=1` flag will create a single executable file instead of a folder
+will create a standalone distributable folder if [Rust Toolchain][Rust] and [Python3] are installed. `SINGLE_FILE=1` flag will create a single executable file instead of a folder, but the execution will be slower as everytime files are unpacked into a temporary folder

 [Arrayfire Binaries]: <https://arrayfire.com/download/>
 [CUDA Toolkit]: <https://developer.nvidia.com/cuda-toolkit>